AkerBP/deos-cognite-functions-template/README.md

 - **`requirements.txt`**: file containing Python package requirements to run the Cognite Function.
 This is automatically generated when creating an instance of your Cognite Function in `Deploy.ipynb`, specifying required packages for running *any* Cognite Function.
 If additional packages are used in `transformation.py`, the file needs to be modified to reflect the dependencies of these packages
 - **`zip_handle.zip`**: a Cognite File scoped to the dataset that our function is associated with

-*A client secret is required to deploy the function to CDF.
-This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.
-This requirement is not yet specified in the documentation from Cognite.
-The request of improving the documentation of Cognite Functions has been sent to the CDF team to hopefully resolve any confusions regarding deployment.*
+*To preserve deployed schedules beyond current session, a client secret is required to deploy the function to CDF.
+This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.*

 ### 1. Generate Cognite Function folder structure
 The first step to deploy a Cognite Function is to create a folder structure to "host" it.
 A new Cognite Function `myname` is instantiated by running the function `generate_cf(cf_name, add_packages)` from the script `generate_cf.py`, where `cf_name` is the name of our Cognite Function, i.e., `cf_name=*myname*`, and `add_packages` specifies additional packages required to perform transformations defined in `transformation.py`.